 Why provincial credits, you ask?
 The Canada PRO deposit is a benefit payment made by the CRA on behalf of provinces.
 The Canada PRO is used to supplement the provincial cost for initiatives and any provincial tax credit.

 I haven’t submitted my taxes, and I received the RIT deposit.

 If you haven’t submitted your taxes and have received a Canada RIT payment, you should be cautious and investigate.
-The CRA is unlikely to send you a refund you haven’t requested.
-There may be times where returns are re-assessed, prompting a refund from prior years, but this is incredibly rare without submitting for a re-assessment.
+The CRA is unlikely to send tax refunds you haven’t requested.
+There may be times when tax returns are re-assessed, prompting a refund from prior years, but this is incredibly rare without submitting for a re-assessment.
 So if you have received an unexpected Canada RIT deposit, you should contact the CRA to find out what it’s for; if the payment were made to your bank account by mistake, the CRA would take it back!
 Don’t go spending a refund you’re not entitled to, or you might end up with an overdrawn bank account.

 How long does it take to receive the Canada RIT payment after submitting my taxes?